Paulnolan90/p1-scoutinggroup/README.md

 ## Project Goals

+### Site Owner Goals
+- Increase awarness of a scout group in Ballinteer.
+- Make it easier to share information with parents.
+- Provide a way for new parents to contact the group.
+- Provide information to new parents/kids on what we do.

 ### User Goals
 - Finding a scout group for their child.
 - See a full list of age groups within the troop.